As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Cheese Souffle?

 A souffle is made up of just 2 parts, bechamel sauce and whipped egg whites.
-If you have read our article about Alfredo sauce, you’re already one step ahead!
-In that article, we shared how to make a bechamel and a mornay sauce (the cheese version).
+If you have read my article about Alfredo sauce, you’re already one step ahead!
+In that article, I shared how to make a bechamel and a mornay sauce (the cheese version).

 If you have ever gotten a steamed egg at Korean barbeque, it is a very similar texture to that, but not cooked with liquid.